aklump/loft_testing/README.md

 # Drupal Module: Loft Testing
 **Author:** Aaron Klump  <sourcecode@intheloftstudios.com>

+## For Development Only
+It is recommended to only use this module on development instances of a website, and disable it on production environments.

 ## Mock functions
 The file found at `includes/mocks.inc` can be required in your module's PhpUnit test files (or in composer.json) to allow for easier testing; that file mocks a few common drupal functions that might be found in your units.
 Here is an example of how you might implement that in `MYMODULE/tests/phpunit/`